ONErpm-Lab/full-stack-challenge/README.md

 This app is a solution to the ONErpm full-stack-challenge.
+Check demo in: https://onerpm-challenge.web.app/.
 ## Run locally
 ### Backend
 Set the follosing variables in a .env file stored in the root of backend folder: